isb-cgc/ISB-CGC-pipelines/README.md

 ### Starting and Stopping the Scheduler

+In order to start up the scheduler, you need to belong to the `supervisor` Linux group.
+Run the following command and then log out and back in again for the update to take effect:

+`sudo usermod -a -G supervisor $USER`

-To start the scheduler:
+Then start the scheduler:

 `isb-cgc-pipelines scheduler start`

-To stop the scheduler:
+To stop the scheduler later on:

 `isb-cgc-pipelines scheduler stop`